 Dear Professor N: A Christian Philosophy Major Writes His Former Teacher

-Note: In 1990, about 15 years after my conversion, I wrote this letter to my first Philosophy professor.
+Note: In 1990, about 15 years after my conversion to Christianity, I wrote this letter to my first Philosophy professor.
 He did not reply.

 Dear Professor N

 Two weeks ago my wife and I attended the 20-year class reunion at Cowell College.
 As you might imagine, it was a rich and moving event.
 One of the high points was a good visit with Bob G–, who told me a bit about your recent health problems.
 I left that discussion with a desire to write you.
 I’ve decided to follow through with a letter, though I am somewhat daunted by the fact that you probably won’t even remember my name!
 Nevertheless, since I am writing primarily philosopher to philosopher (and also, I hope, as friend to friend), I find the courage to proceed.

 In thinking about where to begin, I find myself recalling an event which occurred during my first year at Cowell.
 One midweek evening we had as our guest at the college Rabbi Abraham Heschel.
 Two memories stand out in particular.
 First, I remember him making a joke about “planned spontaneity.”
 The humor was dryly Jewish, and lost on many of us.
 But in your inimitable way, you turned bright red and veritably gushed with laughter.
 It was good to see that.
 Looking back, I wonder if it supplied a gracious moment of release from the intensely serious questions that occupied–even burdened–your mind.